AJGamesArchive/health-clinic-appointment-system/README.md

 ## Commits

-When making commits to this repo, please try and put a workspace prefix onto the front of the commit message to help specify which workspace your commit if sore.
+When making commits to this repo, please try and put a workspace prefix onto the front of the commit message to help specify which workspace your commit is for.
-- If you're making global / root change, please prefix with **Core:**
+- If you're making global / root change, please prefix with '**Core:**'
-- If you're working in the ``database`` workspace, please prefix with **Database:**
+- If you're working in the ``database`` workspace, please prefix with '**Database:**'
-- If you're working in the ``api`` workspace, please prefix with **API:**
+- If you're working in the ``api`` workspace, please prefix with '**API:**'
-- If you're working in the ``web`` workspace, please prefix with **Web:**
+- If you're working in the ``web`` workspace, please prefix with '**Web:**'

-It's not the end of the world if you forget, but these prefixes do help with keep track of what people are working on.
+It's not the end of the world if you forget, but these prefixes do help with keeping track of what people are working on.

 ## Overview

 This is a monorepo comprised of **__3__** workspaces: "database", "api", and "web".
 The repo requires **NodeJS v20.18.1+**, uses the package manager **Yarn v4.0.2**, and utilizes Volta and Nodes Engine to enforce the Node version.
 Turbo is used to manage the monorepo.

 Details on how to setup, use, and work with this monorepo are detailed below!
-Documentation for all tools and utilities can be found at the bottom of the file.
+Documentation for all tools and utilities can be found at the bottom of this file.

 ## Workspaces